OrganicIrradiation/truekarma/README.md

 This bot:

-  # Continuously searches the Reddit comment stream for the summoning phrase "TrueKarma /u/UserName"
+ 1. Continuously searches the Reddit comment stream for the summoning phrase "TrueKarma /u/UserName"
-  # Searches through the /u/UserName's history
+ 2. Searches through the /u/UserName's history
-  # Calculates the cumulative scores for their submissions and comments
+ 3. Calculates the cumulative scores for their submissions and comments
-  # Generates a small graphic
+ 4. Generates a small graphic and uploads it to imgur
-  # Responds to the summoning phrase
+ 5. Responds to the summoning phrase with the statistics and graphic

 Note that the generation of the submission/comment score may take some time, so there can be a delay if there is a queue for submissions.